mswjs/msw/CONTRIBUTING.md

 #### Writing a unit test

 Unit tests are placed next to the tested code.
-For example, if you're testing a newly added `multiply` function, create a `multiple.test.ts` file next to where the function is located:
+For example, if you're testing a newly added `multiply` function, create a `multiply.test.ts` file next to where the function is located:

 ```bash
 $ touch src/utils/multiply.test.ts